-In case you have any doubt, visit the official platform and if things are still unclear, talk to your lawyer.
+In case you have any doubts, visit the official platform and if things are still unclear, talk to your lawyer.

-Takata Airbag Class Action as the name suggests is about the Takata’s airbags.
-Plaintiffs have alleged that the underlying firm compromised on quality and engaged in a lot of deceptive and misleading practises.
-As a result, the end consumers had to bear a lot of damages and the bills apparently ran well above thousands of dollars.
+Takata Airbag Class Action as the name suggests is about Takata’s airbags.
+Plaintiffs have alleged that the underlying firm compromised on the quality and engaged in a lot of deceptive and misleading practices.
+As a result, the end consumers had to bear a lot of damages, and the bills apparently ran well above thousands of dollars.

 While on one hand speculations are high, the fact that settlement is taking place is true.
 As the matter is not well covered by many sources, we suggest you visit the official sources only to get all the information and updates.